 Before CSAIL I was a postdoctoral researcher in the Edelman Lab at the Institute for Medical Engineering and Sciences (IMES) at MIT.
 In this lab, I started a brand new project at the intersection of digital phenotyping, mental health and chronic disease.

 Before IMES I was Picower postdoctoral fellow at the Miller lab, at the Picower Institute for Learning and Memory, Brain + Cognitive Sciences department at MIT.
 Where I worked in developing machine learning models from large-scale neural recordings to obtain meaning in the underlying mechanisms of cognition and memory.
 This to pave the way for much-needed solutions in brain and mind disease.

 I did my Ph.D. at the University of Manchester in the UK.
 My doctoral thesis was on machine learning for gait analysis in the context of security and healthcare.

 During my master's degree, my thesis focused on indoor positioning, simultaneous localization and mapping in Robotics (SLAM) and cancer research.

 My full and updated list of research publications is in google scholar.
 If you are interested in any of my research work don't hesitate to contact me at [c]@mit.edu for questions or resources.

-I am a running and swimming enthusiast.
+I am a running, swimming and cycling enthusiast.
 I have run the Amsterdam, Hanover and New York marathons and several half-marathons around Europe.
 I plan to run the Tokyo, Berlin, London, Chicago, and hopefully Boston marathons in the near future.
-You can follow me on Strava.
-I also did the London triathlon of 2016 (Olympic distance) which is probably my first and only triathlon due to not having enough time for training!
+You can check out my Strava.
+I also competed in the London triathlon of 2016 (Olympic distance).